Kate Reinders

-Kate Reinders (born December 10, 1980) is an American actress and singer, who has performed as lead and understudy in several Broadway shows.

-She is best known for appearing as Miss Jenn in the Disney+ musical mockumentary series High School Musical: The Musical: The Series (2019-2023), and for appearing on stage as Portia in the original Broadway cast of Something Rotten!, for which she was nominated for a Grammy Award for Best Musical Theater Album in 2016.
+Kate Reinders (born December 10, 1980) is an American actress and singer who has appeared on Broadway and in television programs.
+She is best known for her role as Miss Jenn in the Disney+ musical mockumentary series High School Musical: The Musical: The Series (2019–2023), as well as for her role as Portia in the original Broadway cast of Something Rotten!, for which she was nominated for a Grammy Award for Best Musical Theater Album in 2016.

 Career

 Reinders' Broadway debut was in The Adventures of Tom Sawyer as a swing and understudy for characters Amy Lawrence and Becky Thatcher.
 She next joined the 2002 Broadway revival of Into the Woods as an understudy for Cinderella, Little Red Riding Hood, Milky White, and Rapunzel.
 Her first starring role was in the 2003 revival of Gypsy as June; she went on to play Caroline in the 2005 jukebox musical Good Vibrations.

 Reinders played Glinda in the 2005 Chicago production of Wicked, alongside Ana Gasteyer as Elphaba; for this role, she received a Joseph Jefferson Award nomination for Best Actress in a Principal Role.
 She and Gasteyer finished their runs in the Chicago company on January 22, 2006.
 On May 30, 2006 Reinders replaced Megan Hilty as Glinda in the Broadway production.
 While playing this role she performed "Popular" in a Daily Double about Wicked on an all-celebrity episode of Jeopardy!.
 TV personality Nancy Grace gave the correct question.
 Reinders ended her run on January 7, 2007, along with former Chicago co-star Ana Gasteyer.

 Reinders performed in the show Party Come Here, which ran as part of the Williamstown Theatre Festival from July 25 through August 5, 2007.
 She appeared in the play The Fabulous Life of a Size Zero at the Off-Broadway DR2 Theater in 2007.